wp-plugins/m-vslider/readme.txt

 Insert this code in your template/theme pages. (if you have installed php-exec plugin then you can insert this code in your post or page too)

 `<?php if (function_exists('rslider')) { rslider(x); }?>` (where `x` is slider ID)

+= Special Mention =
+`You can copy the Shortcode and Template/PHP code from sliders listing table (Plugin Admin Home), mentioned for each slider.`

 == Installation ==